Frequency Response: 20Hz-20Khz, -0.1db, 2Hz-200KHz, -3dB

 Who this amp benefits?

-This is an amp that you’ll want to pair with a headphone like the HD600, and it works well with most impedance models.
+Anyone needing a powerful Amp for their higher Impedance, lower Sensitivity headphones.
 The Sennheiser HD600 is 300 Ohms, and it powers them with ease.
 I only have to turn the knob to about 11 o’clock to get a loud enough sound.
-How to choose a Headphone Amp!

 You will need: